 Now, because we are paying, we are a lot pickier.
 And I see 3 problems with this SaaS Startup Kit.
 First, you cannot account for upgrades and downgrades (you can model churn, though).
 Second, you cannot break down costs by P&L categories or departments.
 Third, the formulas are "locked ' so you cannot edit them.
 That's a big problem if, like me, you like looking under the hood.
 But maybe you don't care?

 All in all, I cannot tell you not to look at the SaaS startup kit.
 It has a lot going for it, and at $99, it's priced right.
-But if you can stretch your budget a little more, look at the next model - it may well be the right one.
+But if you can stretch your budget a little more, look at the next model - it may be the right one for you.

 6. "SaaS Financial Model" by Taylor Davidson